-The 2013 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
-The award will be presented at the 2013 SPA Conference, Colorado, Boulder, to be held in July 29 to August 2, 2013, and will consist of a certificate and a monetary award of $5000.
+The 2015 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
+The award will be presented at the 2015 SPA Conference, Oxford, UK, to be held on July 13 to 17, 2015, and will consist of a certificate and a monetary award of US$5000.

 Previous Itô prize winners

 2015: Francis Comets and Michael Cranston for their paper

 Overlaps and pathwise localization in the Anderson polymer model

 Stochastic Processes and their Applications, Volume 126, Issue 8, August 2016, Pages 2211–2252